Schiebeknoten Anleitung mit Video

 How do I care for jewelry with a sliding knot?

-Avoid continuous contact with water – this softens the cord and eventually loosens the knots.
+Avoid prolonged contact with water – it softens the cord and loosens the knots in the long run.
 It's best to remove it before showering, swimming, or exercising.
 This way, your bracelet will stay beautiful for a long time.

 Our crystals come from sources that Dany and Ute have trusted for over 20 years.
 We are members of Fair Trade Minerals and actively advocate for fair and respectful mining conditions.
-Because a stone that has been responsibly extracted also carries a different energy.
+Because a stone that has been recovered with dignity also carries a different energy.

 About the Author